Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

                 ]}
                 onChange={(value) => setAttributes({ type: value })}
             />
+            // text box for our title
+            // the value will always be up to date because it is using the title attribute
+            // on every change the title will be updated
             <TextControl
                 label="Title"
                 value={title}
                 onChange={(value) => setAttributes({ title: value })}
             />
+            // text box for our subtitle
+            // the value will always be up to date because it is using the subtitle attribute
             <TextControl
                 label="Subtitle"
                 value={subtitle}
                 onChange={(value) => setAttributes({ subtitle: value })}
             />
+            // our media upload button
+            // this will open a modal where we can select our image
+            // notice that when the image is selected we are updating some of our attributes
             <MediaUploadCheck>
                 <MediaUpload
                     onSelect={(media) => {